TafScript/SBA-318-Express-Server-Application/README.md

 use routes to see data from API.
+Add, update, and delete as usual.